-Does UVM accept its own undergraduates for the Graduate Program in Psychology?
+Does UVM accept its own undergraduates for the Graduate Program in psychological science?

 Yes, but very rarely.
 Since 1990, only 12 undergraduates from UVM have been accepted into our graduate program.
 This isn't because our undergrads are of poor quality, but the philosophy of our program is to encourage undergraduate students to seek graduate degrees from other universities as a means of expanding their intellectual and curricular perspectives.

 Last modified April 01 2015 01:43 PM